Tony Stewart (American football)

 Tony Alexander Stewart (born August 9, 1979) is a former American football tight end.
 He is the founder and executive director of the non-profit Beyond the Locker, which helps youth and athletes.
-He also works as a lead consultant to the NFL in the Player Engagement Department.
+He also works as a lead consultant to the National Football League (NFL) in the player engagement department.

 Stewart was the inaugural recipient of the Maxwell Award.

-Early career
+Early life and education

-Stewart played high school football at Allentown Central Catholic High School in Allentown, Pennsylvania, where he earned first team All-American honors and played in the East Penn Conference, one of the premier high school football leagues in the nation.
+Stewart was born in Lohne, West Germany, on August 9, 1979.
+He attended Allentown Central Catholic High School in Allentown, Pennsylvania, where he played high school football in the East Penn Conference, one of the premier high school football leagues in the nation, and earned first team All-American honors.
 Stewart also played high school baseball and basketball at Allentown Central Catholic.

 He received 30 scholarship offers after his junior season.
-His top choices were the University of Miami, University of Michigan and Penn State University.
+His top choices were the University of Miami, University of Michigan, and Penn State University.
 In addition to football scholarship offers, Boston University offered him a scholarship to play college basketball.

-College career
+Collegiate career

-Stewart accepted a football scholarship from Penn State, where he was a two-year starter, He finished his college career with 59 receptions for 861 yards and three touchdowns.
+Stewart accepted a football scholarship from Penn State, where he was a two-year starter.
+He finished his college career with 59 receptions for 861 yards and three touchdowns.
 As a senior, he became the first tight end since 1979 to lead Penn State in receiving (38-451, 2 touchdowns).
 His 38 catches as a senior set a Penn State season record for a tight end.
 He earned honorable mention All-America honors from Football News as a senior, and earned a bid to the 2001 Hula Bowl.
 He was also named second team All Big-Ten.

 He graduated with a Bachelor of Science in recreation and parks management from Penn State in 2003.

 Professional career

 Philadelphia Eagles

-Drafted in 2001 by the Philadelphia Eagles in the 5th round (147th overall), Stewart made his NFL debut in the Eagles' game against the Kansas City Chiefs on November 29, 2001, making 2 catches, including a 1-yard touchdown reception from Eagles' quarterback Donovan McNabb.
+Stewart was selected in 2001 by the Philadelphia Eagles in the fifth round (147th overall).
+He made his NFL debut in the Eagles' game against the Kansas City Chiefs on November 29, 2001, making 2 catches, including a 1-yard touchdown reception from Eagles' quarterback Donovan McNabb.
 With this touchdown, Stewart became the first Eagle since Charlie Garner in 1994 to score a touchdown in his first game.
 He finished his rookie season with 5 catches for 52 yards.

 Cincinnati Bengals

 2002 season

 In 2002, he began the preseason with the Philadelphia Eagles, but was placed on the inactive list for the Eagles' season opener against the Tennessee Titans.
 He was subsequently assigned to the practice squad and signed with the Cincinnati Bengals on November 23, 2002.
-He made his playing debut with the Bengals on December 15, 2002 versus the Jacksonville Jaguars.
+He made his 2002 playing debut with the Bengals on December 15, 2002, versus the Jacksonville Jaguars.